prajwolsubedi/news-aggregator/README.md

    SCHEDULER_LOG_LEVEL=INFO
    ```

-   **Note for Gmail users**: You'll need to use an [App Password](https://support.google.com/accounts/answer/185833) instead of your regular password.
+   **Note for Email Service**: We use [Resend](https://resend.com) API for sending emails.
+Sign up at resend.com to get your API key.
+Make sure your domain (`prajwolsubedi.com.np`) is verified in Resend dashboard.

 ## Usage